-Denton True "Cy" Young was a legendary American Major League Baseball pitcher.
-He began his MLB career in 1890 with the Cleveland Spiders (National League) and later played for the St. Louis Cardinals.
-A significant portion of his career was spent with the Boston Red Sox franchise (American League), where he contributed to their 1903 World Series victory.
-He later played for the Cleveland Naps and Boston Rustlers before retiring in 1911.
-His exceptional career led to the MLB's annual best pitcher award being named the Cy Young Award in his honor.
+Denton True "Cy" Young was a Major League Baseball pitcher who played from 1890 to 1911.
+He began his career with the Cleveland Spiders and later played for the St. Louis Cardinals, Boston Red Sox, Cleveland Naps, and Boston Rustlers.
+Young helped the Boston Red Sox win the 1903 World Series.
+He holds numerous pitching records, including most career wins.
+Cy Young's success and longevity in baseball led to the annual award for the best pitcher in each league being named the Cy Young Award in his honor.

-In 1900, Cy Young pitched two consecutive incomplete games.
+In 1900, a decade into his career, Cy Young pitched two consecutive incomplete games.

-In 1901, Cy Young led his league in wins, marking a significant achievement in his career.
+In 1901, Cy Young led his league in wins.

 In February 1902, Cy Young served as a pitching coach at Harvard University.